oracle-livelabs/apex/image-semantic-search/intro/introduction.md

 3. Once the application is installed,
     - Follow Lab 1 to generate API keys using the OCI Console, grant database privileges and create credentials in the app.

     - Proceed to Lab 3 to export the ONNX model using the OML4Py client.
 Upload the exported model to Object Storage and use a Pre-Authenticated Request (PAR) URL to load the model into the database.
-(You can skip this step if you have your own multimodal model loaded in the database.)
+(You can skip this step if you have your own multi modal model loaded in the database.)

 4. All set.
 Now, run the application and see it in action!